Spotland Stadium: Structure and facilities

 The ground has four stands: the David Kilpatrick Stand (or Main Stand), the Sandy Lane End, the Smith Metals Family Stand (Pearl Street End) and the Reside Estate Agency Stand (the Willbutts Lane Stand).
 All are fully seated, apart from the Sandy Lane End, which is a small terrace behind one of the goals.

 The Main Stand features a statue of a long-standing Rochdale fan, David Clough, situated where he watched matches as a season-ticket holder.
 He had helped the club raise funds and left £250,000 to the club in his will when he died in 2020.
 The statue was unveiled in September 2021.

 Other uses

 Apart from local football and rugby league, Spotland has in the past been used to host minor nations rugby league matches, such as British Amateur Rugby League Association (British Amateur Rugby League Association) matches, and also the National League Cup finals of 2003 and 2004.

 Rugby League World Cup

 Spotland Stadium was selected as a venue for the 2013 Rugby League World Cup hosting a match between Fiji and Ireland.
 This was the first time that Rochdale has staged an event in a World Cup in any sport and the event was sold out with almost 9,000 people attending.
+(Note that Spotland Stadium had earlier been used to host the match between Ireland and Moldova in the 1995 Emerging Nations tournament which ran alongside that year’s Rugby League World Cup, but this event is not considered to be part of the World Cup proper.)